Concert Program

 8:00 pm

-HomeCare: A Concert on Climate Change - Cal Tech, Pasadena
+HomeCare: A Concert on Climate Change - Caltech, Pasadena

 HomeCare focuses on the climate crisis, including the words of young leaders who have spoken about the urgency of action toward conserving what resources are available on this planet.
 We've designed this concert to educate us on aspects of climate change that go beyond our emotional response.
 We hope that you will leave this space aware of our limited resources and how we must work to protect them for generations to come.